Kavya-umashankar/Kavya-umashankar/README.md

 <div>
 :woman_technologist: About Me :

 <br>I am an avid coder and passionate about open-source development.
-Here, you will find a collection of my projects that showcase my skills in machine learning, data science, and software development.
+Here, you will find a collection of my projects that showcase my skills in machine learning, deep learning, data science, and software development.
 I believe in the power of collaboration and sharing knowledge, so feel free to explore my repositories, contribute, and provide feedback.
 Let's build innovative solutions together and make a positive impact in the world of technology.
 </div>
 <h2> I work with: </h2>
 <div>